Responding to applications

 - Unconditional - This means we have offered you a definite place and all academic requirements have been met and we are happy to accept you, subject to you making a partial pre-payment of your tuition fees.
 Find out more information in our pre-payment policy.

 At this stage, we may also ask for more immigration history from the applicant to help justify our decision to sponsor them.
-Once we are satisfied that, to the best of our knowledge, the applicant is in a position to make a student visa application, we will issue a CAS (Confirmation of Acceptance for Studies), representing our sponsorship of the student under Tier 4 of the UK’s Points-Based Immigration System.
+Once we are satisfied that, to the best of our knowledge, the applicant is in a position to make a student visa application, we will issue a CAS (Confirmation of Acceptance for Studies), representing our sponsorship of the student under the Student Visa of the UK’s Points-Based Immigration System.

 Applicants based outside the UK will be able to use the CAS, along with the proof of their financial situation that we have seen and the academic evidence/English language qualifications we list on the CAS to make a student visa application at the British High Commission or Embassy in their home country.

-Applicants who are based in the UK will need to make an appointment with the International Student Centre through Jane Titcumb email@example.com / 0121 232 4462 to attend a workshop and then a one-to-one meeting to extend their current student visa.
+Applicants who are based in the UK will need to make an appointment with the International Office via email@example.com to attend a one-to-one meeting to extend their current student visa.